 Contact Rosa Barneond at (408) 279-7515 to schedule a thirty-minute tour of our childcare center.

-Complete our online application.
+Our online application is currently inactive.
+Please contact Rosa Barneond for a copy of the application.
 Your application will be reviewed, and you will receive a response in one to two business days.
 Submission of this application does not mean that your child is enrolled in the program.

 Once your application has been approved, schedule two free “play visits” prior to the child’s start date, each of which will be one-hour in length.

 Any child two years old through entry-level first grade is welcome, including those who are not potty trained.

 Each child must attend at least two set days per week.
 There is no minimum hours requirement.
 While we do allow parents to switch their child’s days of attendance, please contact the center in advance to find out if there is availability on the requested day(s).
 Additional days may be added as needed.
 Please contact the center at least twenty-four hours in advance for availability.